Sugobet/API_Sword/[EN]-README.md

 10. Added optional custom request headers ✅
 11. Add automatic sorting of tags in response list ⬛️
 12. Optimize matching strategy ⬛️
+13. Add depth control to alleviate burp jams when the volume is large ⬛️